astralfrontier-itch-io/astral-comics/rules/rules.md

 # Effect

+In general, players ought to roll for their PCs, and the GM should take the standard effect for NPCs.
+If a villain attacks a PC, the player's roll is to defend or mitigate the effect.

 When a rule says to make a roll, you'll need to know the **level** you are rolling, and (optionally) an **opposing level**.

 If you are **rolling for success**, roll 3d6.
 If you get equal or less than (10 + your level - the opposing level), the effect is Success.
 Otherwise, it's Failure.